-Border Infrastructure
+Border State Infrastructure Funding

-Rider 11(b) funding is distributed to the three TxDOT districts with international ports of entry (Pharr.
-Laredo, and El Paso Districts) for highway projects within 50 miles of a port of entry.
-Federal funds designated for border state infrastructure follow project selection guidelines outlined under the CBI program (see Category 10).
+Rider 11(b) funding is distributed to the three TxDOT districts with international ports of entry (Pharr, Laredo, and El Paso Districts) for highway projects within 25 miles of a port of entry.
 Selection criteria include improvements that facilitate safe movement of motor vehicles at or across the land border between the United States and Mexico.